Rifa-111/sales-meeting-agent/README.md

 # Sales Meeting Preparation Agent

-A production-style **multi-agent LLM system** built with LangGraph, OpenAI, ChromaDB, and Streamlit.
+A production-style **multi-agent LLM system** built with LangGraph, OpenAI, ChromaDB and Streamlit.
-Given a company name and meeting context, it autonomously researches the prospect, extracts strategic insights, and generates a complete, actionable meeting brief in under 60 seconds.
+Given a company name and meeting context, it autonomously researches the prospect, extracts strategic insights and generates a complete, actionable meeting brief in under 60 seconds.

 ---